mccright/rand-notes/Application-Logging.md

  * Protect log files against unauthorized read/write.
 [CWE-532](https://cwe.mitre.org/data/definitions/532.html)
  * Log only "safe" data {logs are an attack path, neutralize hostile content} [CWE-117](https://cwe.mitre.org/data/definitions/117.html)
  * All error message text should be HTML entity encoded before being written to the log file to protect against potential cross-site scripting attacks against the viewer of the logs {logs are an attack path, neutralize hostile content} [CWE-497](https://cwe.mitre.org/data/definitions/497.html)
  * Log only "known good" input.
 Assume all input is malicious.
-Use a whitelist of acceptable inputs that strictly conform to specifications.
+Use a permitlist of acceptable inputs that strictly conform to specifications.
 Reject any input that does not strictly conform to specifications, or transform it into something that does.

 ***Error Handling***
  * Display generic, non-descriptive error messages.
 Where risk-appropriate, provide user guidance [CWE-209](https://cwe.mitre.org/data/definitions/209.html)